-Introduction to the Remote File Inclusion
+Introduction to the Remote File Inclusion (RFI) Vulnerability

-How does Remote File Inclusion work?
+How Does Remote File Inclusion work?

 How Can a Web Application Be Vulnerable to a Remote File Inclusion?